blurrycontour/zuul-gerrit/doc/source/zuul.rst

      check:
       - foobar-extra-special-job

+Note that individual jobs added in the check or gate pipeline are optional.
 The order of the jobs listed in the project (which only affects the order of jobs listed on the report) will be the jobs from each template in the order listed, followed by any jobs individually listed for the project.

 Note that if multiple templates are used for a project and one template specifies a job that is also specified in another template,